Leonberger

 Who is an ideal owner?

-The perfect Leonberger owner in Australia is someone who genuinely understands what life with a gentle giant entails.
+The perfect Leonberger owner is someone who genuinely understands what life with a gentle giant entails.
 You'll need patience, space, and a lifestyle that can accommodate a dog who wants to be involved in everything your family does.

 Interesting facts about the Leonberger